 FCCLA at Legislative Workshop

-FCCLA member Jesica Schaefer, Adviser Ronita Jacobsen, and Cali Jorgensen, student teacher traveled to Lincoln during FCCLA Week to attend the Family and Consumer Sciences Teachers of Nebraska 2019 Legislative Workshop.
-The day began at 7:45 am at the Capitol with Senator Rick Kolowski welcoming the over 40 participants.
+FCCLA members Brooklyn Kumm and Jessica Booth along with Adviser Ronita Jacobsen traveled to Lincoln during FCCLA Week to attend the Family and Consumer Sciences Teachers of Nebraska 2019 Legislative Workshop.
+The day began at 7:45 am at the Capitol with students taking folders of information about FCCLA to different senators.
+Next, Senator Hayes welcomed the over 40 participants.
 He gave his history of what makes him qualified to represent his district and talked about the work he is doing in committees.
-He answered questions about texting, tanning, and the death penalty, among others.
-Next, time was allowed for writing thank you notes to students’ senators and finding their offices to deliver the notes and a thank you gift of Nebraska made Baker’s Chocolates specifically wrapped in an FCCLA designed box.
+He answered questions about the death penalty and legalizing marijuana and other questions members had.Governor Pete Ricketts then talked to the members about what he does as governor.
+From there members took a tour of the capital where they learned about the history, design, and artwork of the building.